Near a Polish forest, a U.S. base has both neighbors and Putin on edge

 During the Cold War, Russia and the United States both worked on developing anti-missile defenses but agreed in 1972 to abandon their rocket shield programs so as to preserve mutual vulnerability and, they hoped, peace.

 It worked for nearly 30 years.
-But at the end of Putin’s first year as president in December 2001, George W. Bush infuriated the new Russian leader by pulling out of the 1972 Anti-Ballistic Missile Treaty and directing the Pentagon to build a system to ward off the possible threat of missiles from Iran.
+But at the end of Putin’s second year as president in December 2001, George W. Bush infuriated the new Russian leader by pulling out of the 1972 Anti-Ballistic Missile Treaty and directing the Pentagon to build a system to ward off the possible threat of missiles from Iran.

 The U.S. withdrawal from what had been a cornerstone of superpower relations for decades has since been cited repeatedly by the Kremlin as the start of its disenchantment with the United States and Putin’s belief that Russian interests are being needlessly trampled.